IQTLabs/gamutRF/README.md

 #### Scanner with Ettus SDR shows implausible low power at approx 100MHz intervals

-Ettus radios may need extra time to produce good data when being retuned rapidly by the scanner.
-Try adding ```--skip-tune-step=1024``` to the scanner command line and increase the value until the power dips disappear.
-This parameter will slow down the scan speed.
+Ettus radios periodically need extra time to produce good data when being retuned rapidly by the scanner.
+Increasing the value of ```--db_clamp_floor``` will cause the scanner to discard windows after retuning (effectively waiting for the retune command to be executed and produce good data before proceeding).

 #### "O"s or warnings about overflows in SDR containers